-A program may request an additional one-year extension, but a student who does not complete the degree after two years of extension may be returned to pre-candidacy status and required to meet candidacy requirements again.
+On behalf of a student, the program may request an additional one-year extension, but a student who does not complete the degree after two years of extension may be dismissed from the program or returned to pre-candidacy status and required to meet candidacy requirements again.
 Rackham will notify graduate programs of students who have not completed their degree within the stipulated period.